 Racial & Social Justice Advocacy:

 Our main building at 7 Temple Street is at the heart of Cambridge's Central Square.
-We work closely with area organizations such as Black Lives Matter Cambridge, Cambridge Area Stronger Together (CAST), Transition House, and more to ensure that our space is used for programming and events that will positively impact our community.
+We work closely with area organizations such as Cambridge Area Stronger Together (CAST) and more to ensure that our space is used for programming and events that will positively impact our community.
 At any given time, we are co-sponsoring events aimed at elminating racism and empoweing women with like-minded, passionate organizations and individuals in Cambridge and beyond.
-For a full list of our community partners and affliations please click here.

 To read the full YWCA USA Racial Justice Training Manual click here.